jfo/blag/_drafts/mandelwat.md

 })
 ```

-Ok let's play with that!
+Ok let's play with it!

 <script>